Sgsrocks/PerPlayerDifficulties/README.md

-Public repository for the spigot plugin PerPlayerDifficulty.
+Public repository for the spigot plugin PerPlayerDifficulties.